shubhomoydas/ad_examples/README.md

     bash ./aad.sh toy2 35 1 0.03 7 1 0 0 512 0 1 1

-Note: The above will generate 2D plots (tree partitions and score contours) under the 'temp' folder since <i>toy2</i> is a 2D dataset.
+Note: The above will generate 2D plots (tree partitions and score contours) under the `temp` folder since *toy2* is a 2D dataset.

 example (with HSTrees streaming):